jsmrcaga/redfox/README.md

 ```

 ## Installation
-SUpposing you have Node and npm installed:
+Supposing you have Node and npm installed:

 ```
 npm i redfox